learning-zone/python-basics/README.md

 Interactive  mode is unfit for looping purpose.

 Interactive Mode:
-The concept of submitting one by one python statements explicitly in the python interpreter is known as “Interactive Mode” In Order to submit the one by one python statements explicitly to the python interpreter we use python command line shell.
+The concept of submitting one by one python statements explicitly in the python interpreter is known as "Interactive Mode" In Order to submit the one by one python statements explicitly to the python interpreter we use python command line shell.
 Python command line shell is present in python software We can open the python command line shell by executing python command on command prompt or terminal